 On the opposite hand, no one seems as intent as Bank of America when it comes to moving away from brick-and-mortar.
 In just five years, they have closed one of every six branches.

 The regional banks appear to be more comfortable with keeping branches intact.
 Until last year, branch count at PNC/RBC was roughly the same as back in 2010.
 USBank has actually increased their numbers.

 In spite of the fact that there are fewer branches, every one of these banks is enjoying a general increase in deposits.
 Combined deposits at the six largest retail banks (B of A, Wells, Chase, USBank, PNC, and Citi) increased 44 percent between June 2010 and June 2014.
 On a per branch basis, sums of deposits increased 58 percent.

 Chill out!
 Relax!
 Chillax!

-I think the concern that a lot of folks have about reduction in branch networks is misplaced.
+I think the concern that a lot of folks have about a reduction in branch networks is misplaced.
 There are still plenty of branches.
 Some would argue that branches mean more to the groups that are traditionally under-served, but that assertion seems to go against intuition.
 After all, if bank branch footprints are going to shrink, wouldn't those most impacted be the ones who are served by branches?
-Ultimately, people still need to have a place to go for some services, but we have to acknowledge that smart phones will suffice as near-equivalent replacements.
+Ultimately, people still need to have a place to go for some services, but we have to acknowledge that smartphones will suffice as near-equivalent replacements.
 Research says that the underbanked are unlikely to be under-phoned.
-Moreover, we know that the age of the underbanked is skews to a younger median, it is likely to be the case that the underbanked are over-phoned relative to their fully-banked peers.
+Moreover, we know that the age of the underbanked is skewed to a younger median, it is likely to be the case that the underbanked are over-phoned relative to their fully-banked peers.